About Hawaii Ki Federation

 This organization is a federation of the member Ki Society dojos within the state of Hawaii.
 It has a Board of Directors made up of the Head Instructors from each member dojo, as well as HKF Senior Advisors.
 A group of officers is chosen every two years.

-For the first time Hawaii now has a minimum of four regularly scheduled seminars each year, four Dan and Ki Testing opportunities, (conducted by Curtis Sensei), two Instructor Instensives, an official training manual, an official instructor handbook, and a detailed teaching criteria.
+For the first time Hawaii now has a minimum of three regularly scheduled seminars each year, four Dan and Ki Testing opportunities, (conducted by Curtis Sensei), an official training manual, an official instructor handbook, and a detailed teaching criteria.
 The many Hawaii “old timers” have joined together with a host of new students to create a strong and positive Ki and Aikido training experience for all.